Allicolyer/personal-website/_posts/2019-03-15-How-to-GraphQL.markdown

 current: true
 ---

 [How to GraphQL](https://www.howtographql.com/){:target="_blank"} is a website that hosts technical tutorials about GraphQL.
-The site and the tutorials were created by Prisma, and with Novvum and Prisma, I am helping create the second version of this site.
+The first version of the site and the tutorials were created by [Prisma](https://www.prisma.io) and I am part of the team creating the second version of the site.

 ### About

 When it is completed, this version of How to GraphQL will be an open source learning management platform.
-It will hosts technical tutorials about GraphQL and will be adaptable to create other technical learning experiences.
+It will host technical tutorials about GraphQL and will be adaptable to create other technical learning experiences.
 Here are some of the main features this new version will have:

 1. The site will host tutorials about GraphQL written by the Prisma team
-2. Members of the community can contribute tutorials about anything related to GraphQL
+2. Members of the community will be able to contribute tutorials about anything related to GraphQL
 3. Users will have a defined learning path through the tutorials
-4. Users can log in and keep track of their progress on each tutorial
+4. Users will log in and keep track of their progress on each tutorial
-5. Users can  upvote and bookmark their favorite tutorials
+5. Users will be able to upvote and bookmark their favorite tutorials
 6. Admins will be able to see which tutorials are the most popular and are being completed

 ### Technology Stack